The lowest ever price on the Panasonic Lumix S5 II makes it nearly as cheap as buying used – and it's my top choice for budget portraits and video

 If I had to choose a full-frame camera for under $1,500 right now, the Panasonic Lumix S5 II would already be in my cart

-Buying a lightly used model can be a smart strategy for getting a great camera at a good price – but I just spotted a camera deal that’s so good, it’s nearly as low as buying a used model.
-The Panasonic Lumix S5 II has just dropped back to its lowest price yet in the US, cutting $500 off the price of the popular full-frame hybrid camera.
+Buying a lightly used model can be a smart strategy for getting a great camera at a good price – but I spotted a camera deal that’s so good, it’s nearly as low as buying a used model.
+The Panasonic Lumix S5 II dropped back to its lowest price yet in the US, cutting $500 off the price of the popular full-frame hybrid camera.

 The Panasonic Lumix S5 II is an excellent full-frame hybrid camera for the price.
 It boasts excellent colors, a full-frame sensor, and upgraded hybrid autofocus.
 A $500 discount makes the camera nearly as cheap as buying used.
-This deal is available at Amazon as well as Adorama and B&H.
+This deal is available at Amazon, as well as Adorama and B&H.

 If you're just starting out, Adorama has an excellent two-lens kit with accessories for $2,098.